MamusIbebe/CYBERSECURITY-HONEYNET-AND-SOC-MANAGEMNT/README.md

 ## Introduction

-In this project, I constructed a compact honeynet within Azure and collected log data from diverse sources, funneling it into a Log Analytics workspace.
-This data was subsequently leveraged by Microsoft Sentinel to construct attack visualizations, initiate alerts, and generate incident reports.
+In this project, I created a mini honeynet within Microsoft Azure and collected log data from various sources, confoguring and linking it into a Log Analytics workspace.
+This data was subsequently leveraged by Microsoft Sentinel to create attack visualizations, initiate alerts, and generate incident reports.
 Over the course of this project, I conducted two sets of security metric assessments within an initially vulnerable environment: one over a 24-hour period, followed by the implementation of security measures to harden the environment, and another 24-hour assessment. then show the results below.
 The metrics we will show are"

 - SecurityEvent (Windows Event Logs)